 New York Public Library

-Not far from Bryant Park, on Fifth Avenue, New York Public Library is a beautiful building with nice facade and an impressive collection of books in just about any subject.
+Not far from Bryant Park, on Fifth Avenue, New York Public Library is located in the beautiful Stephen A. Schwarzman Building building.
+It has a nice facade and an impressive collection of books in just about any subject.
 Guided tours are offered Monday to Saturday at 11:00 am and 2:00 pm.

 Empire State Building

-Book your visit of the Empire State Building Observatory in advance here and factor in about 90 minutes for your visit.
+I recommend booking your visit of the Empire State Building Observatory in advance and factor in about 90 minutes for your visit.
 Keep in mind you will have to line for the elevator.

 The High Line is free to access and will take you from Chelsea Market (a great spot for lunch, by the way) all the way to Greenwich.
 This former railway viaduct was abandoned in the 1980s, but it opened again in 2009 after being remodeled by Dutch landscape architect Piet Oudolf.